-In May 2011, and as amended in March 2012 and May 2013, we entered into a credit agreement with Wells Fargo Bank related to a revolving credit facility that provided for borrowings up to \$50.0 million.
+In May 2011, we entered into a credit agreement with Wells Fargo Bank related to a revolving credit facility that provided for borrowings up to \$50.0 million.
 At our request, and with the approval of the bank, the amount of borrowings available under the revolving credit facility can be increased to \$75.0 million.
 The revolving credit facility includes up to a \$25.0 million sub-limit for letters of credit.
-The revolving credit facility was extended to May 2015.
-Cash advances bear interest at our option either at a fluctuating rate per annum equal to the daily LIBOR in effect for a one-month period plus 0.75%, or a fixed rate for a one- or three-month period equal to LIBOR plus 0.75%.
+As amended to date, the revolving credit facility was extended to May 2015.
+Cash advances bear interest at our option either at a fluctuating rate per annum equal to the daily LIBOR in effect for a one-month period plus 0.75%, or a fixed rate for a one-or three-month period equal to LIBOR plus 0.75%.
 The credit agreement governing the revolving credit facility also subjects us to various restrictive covenants, including the requirement to maintain maximum consolidated leverage.
 The covenants also include limitations on our ability to repurchase shares, to pay cash dividends or to enter into a sale transaction.
-As of March 31, 2014, we were in compliance with all covenants under the credit agreement, there were no outstanding borrowings under the revolving credit facility and available borrowings were \$50.0 million.
-The revolving credit facility is subject to an unused commitment fee of 0.10% of the unused portion.
+As of June 30, 2014, we were in compliance with all covenants under the credit agreement, there were no outstanding borrowings under the revolving credit facility and available borrowings were \$50.0 million.
 We may terminate the credit agreement at any time on ten days' notice without premium or penalty.